 Kaku-zukuri

-Various other cuts such as the Kaku-zukuri (square piece) produce little dices of thick, soft fish like tuna and the ito-zukuri (thread slice) creates thin slivers of narrow fish seafood like garfish and squid.
+Various other cuts, such as the Kaku-zukuri (square piece), produce little dice of thick, soft fish like tuna, and the ito-zukuri (thread slice) creates thin slivers of narrow fish seafood like garfish and squid.

 Potential risks